MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 - **Outlook protected email message (.msg files with a .rpmsg attachment)**.
 Unprotecting Outlook protected email messages is supported by the **AzureInformationProtection** module for messages inside an Outlook personal folder (.pst file), or on disk in an Outlook message file (.msg file).

--  **PowerShell 7**. currently PowerShell 7 is not supported by the AIP Client. using PS7 will result in the error: "Object reference not set to an instance of an object".
+-  **PowerShell 7**.
+Currently PowerShell 7 is not supported by the AIP Client. using PS7 will result in the error: "Object reference not set to an instance of an object".

 For more information, see [Admin Guide: Using PowerShell with the Azure Information Protection client](/previous-versions/azure/information-protection/rms-client/client-admin-guide-powershell).